A Patient’s Guide to Adhesive Capsulitis

 When your shoulder is ready, therapy will focus on regaining your shoulder’s movement.
 Sessions may begin with treatments like moist hot packs or ultrasound.
 These treatments relax the muscles and get the shoulder tissues ready to be stretched.
 Therapists then begin working to loosen up the shoulder joint, especially the joint capsule.
 You can also get a good stretch using an overhead shoulder pulley in the clinic or as part of a home program.

-After arthroscopic release, you'll likely begin using a shoulder pulley on a daily basis.
-You'll probably be encouraged to use the treated arm in everyday activities.
+After arthroscopic release, you’ll likely begin using a shoulder pulley on a daily basis and will visit the therapist frequently.
+You’ll probably be encouraged to use the treated arm in everyday activities.
 Strengthening exercises are not begun for four to six weeks after the procedure.
 You might participate in physical or occupational therapy for up to two months after arthroscopic release.

-You'll resume therapy within one to two days of the shoulder manipulation.
-Some surgeons have their patients in therapy every day for one to two weeks.
+You’ll resume therapy usually on the same day as the shoulder manipulation.
+Dr. Kiritsis usually has his patients attend therapy every day for one week.
 Your therapist will treat you with aggressive stretching to help maximize the benefits of the shoulder manipulation.
 The stretching also keeps scar tissue from forming and binding the capsule again.
 Your shoulder movement should improve continually after the manipulation and therapy.
-If not, you may require more than one manipulation.
+If not, you may require an arthroscopic release.